KishalanPather/BitRoadCGD/README.md

 - **Obstacle Generation**: Obstacles are generated randomly per section with no generation first to increasing generation over time.
 - **Fuel System**: Players must collect fuel packs to keep driving.
 - **Score System**: Earn points based on distance traveled.
 - **Game Over Mechanic**: Running out of fuel or collision with obstacles triggers a game-over screen.
-(NOTE: Collisions are not properly with obstacles and environment)
+(NOTE: Collisions are not working properly with obstacles and environment)

 ## Controls
 - **Arrow Keys / WASD**: Steer the car.